aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export SVG to ODS via Java" h2="Convert SVG file to ODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate powerful document processing features into their Java applications.
+With Aspose.Total for Java, you can quickly and easily add SVG to ODS conversion capabilities to your applications.

+The process of converting SVG to ODS involves two steps.
+Firstly, you can use Aspose.PDF for Java to render SVG to XLSX.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, edit, convert, and manipulate PDF documents in Java applications.
+It provides a wide range of features for working with PDF documents, including the ability to render SVG to XLSX.

+In the second step, you can use Aspose.Cells for Java to convert XLSX to ODS.
+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to create, edit, and manipulate spreadsheets in Java applications.
+It provides a wide range of features for working with spreadsheets, including the ability to convert XLSX to ODS.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate SVG to ODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render SVG to XLSX.
-In the second step, you can convert XLSX to ODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, you can quickly and easily add SVG to ODS conversion capabilities to your Java applications.
+Aspose.PDF for Java enables you to render SVG to XLSX, and Aspose.Cells for Java enables you to convert XLSX to ODS.
+With Aspose.Total for Java, you can easily integrate powerful document processing features into your Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}